 In addition to these issues, the majority of SNP associations inferred from GWAS are not the causal alleles.
 Instead, GWAS predominantly identifies SNPs which are in high linkage disequilibrium (LD) with causal alleles.
-Most GWAS also assumes a model in which all complex trait heritability is additive and well tagged by SNPs segregating in the cohort; although some GWAS do include non-additive models (e.g., \citep{Guindo-Martinez2021-ei}).
+Most GWAS also assume a model in which all complex trait heritability is additive and well tagged by SNPs segregating in the cohort; although some GWAS do include non-additive models (e.g., \cite{Guindo-Martinez2021-ei}).
 Consequently, effect size estimates are contingent on the LD structure of the cohort in which they were ascertained.
 Due to recombination, this LD structure decays through time, and is reshaped by the population history in which selection processes are embedded.

-Over the last decade, paleogenomic studies have repeatedly demonstrated that the evolutionary histories of human populations are characterized by recurrent episodes of divergence, expansion, migration and admixture (reviewed in \citep{Pickrell2014-pt,Skoglund2018-bc}).
-For example, in West Eurasia, four major ancestry groups have contributed to the majority of present day genetic variability \citep{Jones2015-jr}.
+Over the last decade, paleogenomic studies have repeatedly demonstrated that the evolutionary histories of human populations are characterized by recurrent episodes of divergence, expansion, migration and admixture (reviewed in \cite{Pickrell2014-pt,Skoglund2018-bc}).
+For example, in West Eurasia, four major ancestry groups have contributed to the majority of present-day genetic variability \citep{Jones2015-jr}.
 As such, the LD structure of present-day British individuals—which underpins effect size estimates from the UK Biobank—was substantially different prior to the Bronze Age, when the most recent of these major admixture episodes occurred \citep{Haak2015-zl,Allentoft2015-pa}.
-To improve ancestral trait prediction, new methods which explicitly model the haplotypic structure of both ancient populations and present-day GWAS cohorts are needed.
+To improve ancestral trait prediction, new methods which explicitly model the haplotype structure of both ancient populations and present-day GWAS cohorts are needed.

 In aggregate, these issues combine to substantially diminish the portability of polygenic scores between populations.
 Indeed, in present-day populations, the predictive accuracy of PRS degrades approximately linearly with increasing genetic distance from the cohort used to ascertain the GWAS \citep{Scutari2016-vb,Martin2017-kp,Kim2018-pi,Martin2019-qd,Mostafavi2020-ly,Bitarello2020-yf,Majara2021-nb}.
-However, the extent to which this also affects ancient populations which are either directly or partially ancestral to the GWAS cohort are yet to be determined.
+Even within a single ancestry group, the correlation between PRS calculated from different discovery GWAS shows considerable variance \citep{Schultz2021-lo}.
+However, the extent to which the issue of PRS portability also affects ancient populations, which are either partially or directly ancestral to the GWAS cohort, are yet to be determined.